Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

-All components of our model are fully differentiable and hence, we can train it end-to-end.
-We use the Gumble trick for sampling HardConcrete variables \cite{maddison2016concrete, jang2016categorical}.
-We train our model with the following objective:
+\textbf{Training Objective.} We train our model end-to-end by using Gumble trick for sampling HardConcrete variables \citep{maddison2016concrete, jang2016categorical}.
+The training objective is

 which consists of the reconstruction loss from the decoder ($L_\text{rec}$) and the $L_0$ penalty for the open gates.
-Hyperparameter $\lambda$, the sparsification rate, controls the ratio between the two losses.
+Hyperparameter $\lambda$, the sparsification level, controls the trade-off between the two losses.
 In practice, we find that in order to impose enough sparsity in the slots, we should slightly increase $\lambda$ during the course of training using scheduling techniques.

+\textbf{Training Objective with Targeted Sparsity.} Controlling the level of sparsity by setting $\lambda$ can be difficult, so we provide an alternative version of the loss with an explicit target sparsity rate $r$ \citep{mai2022bag}.
+We replace the $L_0$ term in Equation~\ref{eq:loss} with $\text{max}(L_0,\nicefrac{1}{r}{\times} N),$ to have

+where $\nicefrac{1}{r}$ indicates the proportion of slots that we want to keep open and $N$ is the maximum input length.
+In this setup, the model will stop closing more gates when $L_0$ reaches the target $\nicefrac{1}{r} \times N$ \footnote{Note that this term would be effective when $\nicefrac{1}{r} \times N \leq K$, where $K$ is the maximum number of slots.}.